Skip to main content

 Good faith under article 1375 C.c.Q. runs through the entire suretyship relationship, requiring all parties — creditor, debtor, and guarantor — to conduct themselves honestly and fairly throughout the duration of the guarantee.

 Quebec's cautionnement provisions under arts.
 2333-2366 C.c.Q. contain specific protective rules that do not exist in common law guaranty law, including the guarantor's right to invoke the debtor's defenses (art.
 2353 C.c.Q.), the requirement that the guarantor be informed of the principal debtor's default before being pursued, and strict limitations on the scope and duration of a guarantee provided by a natural person for the obligations of a legal person in which they participate.
-These protective provisions are particularly relevant for shareholder guarantees of corporate commercial leases or bank loans, and any guarantee document in Quebec must be carefully drafted to ensure compliance with these Code provisions.
+These protective provisions are particularly relevant for shareholder guarantees of corporate commercial leases or bank loans, and any guarantee document in Quebec must be carefully drafted to confirm compliance with these Code provisions.

 When Do You Need a Personal Guarantee (Quebec)?